Relative Serre functor for comodule algebras: Examples

 \subsubsection{Summary of the results}

 Table~\ref{tab:Taft-comod-alg-rel-Serre} summarizes our results.
-The first column of the table shows whether the Nakayama functor $\Nak := L^* \otimes_L (-)$ on ${}_L \Mod$ is isomorphic to the identity functor (or, equivalently, whether the Nakayama automorphism is inner).
-The second column shows whether a relative Serre functor for ${}_L \Mod$ is isomorphic to the identity functor.
-The third column shows whether ${}_L \Mod$ is pivotal.
+The first column of the table shows whether the Nakayama functor $\Nak := L^* \otimes_L (-)$ on ${}_L \Mod$ is isomorphic to the identity functor (or, equivalently, whether $\nu_L$ is inner).
+The second column shows whether a relative Serre functor for ${}_L \Mod$ is isomorphic to the identity functor (or, equivalently, whether $\nu'_L$ is inner).
+The third column shows whether the left ${}_{T(\omega)}\Mod$-module category ${}_L \Mod$ admits a pivotal structure.